marklogic/kafka-marklogic-connector/README.md

 - `ml.connection.username` = the name of the MarkLogic user to authenticate as
 - `ml.connection.password` = the password of the MarkLogic user

+### Configuring MarkLogic Cloud authentication

+Cloud authentication requires the following properties to be configured:

+- `ml.connection.basePath` = the base path in your MarkLogic Cloud instance that points to the REST API server you wish to connect to
+- `ml.connection.cloudApiKey` = the API key for authenticating with your MarkLogic Cloud instance

+You should also set `ml.connection.port` to 443 for connecting to MarkLogic Cloud.

 ### Configuring certificate authentication

 Certificate authentication requires the following properties to be configured: